menium878/AudioNotesAndTesting/Notes.md

 #### Why it matters
 working with PCM heavy on disk space & bandwidth no decoding overhead working with compressed saves storage but CPU cost to decode to PCM during playback

+### Video about Fourier Transform, Fourier Series and frquency spectrum